 Exchange Rate

-With credit cards, when you spend internationally, usually your transaction is usually converted as per the current exchange rate, and a forex markup fee is also levied.
+With credit cards, when you spend internationally, usually your transaction is converted as per the current exchange rate, and a forex markup fee is also levied.
 However, in the case of forex cards, the currency exchange rate is locked at the time of loading, which protects you from the fluctuating exchange rates and enhances your savings.

 Which is better for international travel?